ingiehong/StackGPS/README.md

 		(add ElastixToolbox and FileFormatToolbox to MATLAB path) (set PATH or edit line 244 to elastix.m: comm = '"C:\Program Files\elastix_v4.8\elastix" ';)
 	3. Install StackGPS (add to MATLAB path)
-        4. If you need Scanimage TIF support, download scim_tif.m from a release. (v3.8 supported)
+	4. If you need Scanimage TIF support, download scim_openTif.m from a release. (v3.8 supported)

 **Getting Started**: